cehbrecht/esgf-slcs-client-example/README.md

 **NOTE: The following assumes Python 3.**

-To run the example client, you first need to create an OAuth application via the admin interface on your ESGF SLCS Server.
+To run the example client, you first need to create an OAuth application via the admin interface on your ESGF SLCS Server (`https://<slcs_service_ip>/admin`).
 The callback URL should be `http://localhost:5000/oauth_callback`.
 Take a note of the generated client ID and secret.

 Open `esgf_slcs_client_example.py` and modify the 'settings' to reflect your setup (including the client ID and secret from above).
 Then run: